UK Government Halts Study Visa Approval for Applicants From Four Countries, Shares Reason

 The announcement was made by the UK Home Office on X (formerly Twitter) on Thursday, March 26, 2026.

-According to them, the latest development is part of the UK government's move to curb visa abuse by people from four countries.
+It stated that the latest development is part of a government move to curb visa abuse by people from four countries.

-In a press statement, the UK said it will immediately stop approving study visas for applicants from Sudan, Afghanistan, Cameroon, and Myanmar.
+In a press statement, the UK said it would immediately stop approving study visas for applicants from Sudan, Afghanistan, Cameroon, and Myanmar.

-The UK government assured the public that they would still offer sanctuary to applicants genuinely fleeing danger in their home countries.
+The UK government assured the public that it would still offer sanctuary to applicants genuinely fleeing danger in their home countries.

-However, they stressed the need to stop applicants from taking advantage of its generosity through the study visa program.
+However, it stressed the need to stop applicants from taking advantage of its generosity through the study visa program.

 The statement read: